ukaea/UDA/docs/development.md

 ```
 The text `server running` will be output to the console if this executes successfully.
 If the `start` command failed for any reason the status will output `xinetd.<hostname>.pid not found, server not running` instead.
 Logging from the xinetd process (including messages from successful or failed startup attempts) will be written to a file called `mylog.<hostname>`.
 Note that the port number specified in `xinetd.conf` must be unique for each running uda server installation, so may need to be changed from the default 56565 value if that is already in use by another server on the same host.

+Note that this method of running the xinetd super-server daemon is not appropriate for running a production server and should be used for development purposes only.
+See the instructions in the [server installation](/UDA/server_installation) guide instead for the recommended deployment methods.

 ### Running a development server under launchd (MacOS)
 See the launchd section of the instructions for [building and running a server](/UDA/server_installation#launchd).